EnigmaCurry/k3s-wireguard-proxy/README.md

 go install github.com/containous/whoami
 ```

-Open the firewall to allow access to port `8080`:
+Open the firewall to allow access to port `8080` only from the VPN:

 ```
-sudo ufw allow 8080 -name local
+sudo ufw allow from 10.4.0.1/32 to any port 8080
 ```

-In another terminal/tab, start the service (Ctrl-c to quit) :
+start the service in the background:

 ```
-whoami -port 8080
+whoami -port 8080 -name local &
 ```

 You can test it works locally by opening your browser to